dnakov/cc-gh/README.md

 - The forked actions are pinned to specific commit hashes for stability
 - Credential files are temporary and cleaned up after workflow execution
-- All modifications maintain the original action's functionality while removing validation barriers
+- All modifications maintain the original action's functionality while removing API key validation barriers
-- This setup allows Claude to run in environments where API key management is handled differently
+- **This setup allows you to use your Claude subscription directly**, avoiding the need for separate API credentials
+- Perfect for teams already using Claude Pro/Team who want to extend that access to GitHub Actions

 ## 🤝 Contributing